 Shared Borrowing with Local Partner Libraries

 If we don't have it, one of our local area partner libraries may!
-Their print resources will show up in our library catalog -- so you have one-stop searching to find those titles, and, when COVID restrictions are lifted at those schools, you can go to the libraries to visit, study and check them out, or you can request that the books are brought to your favorite GW Library for pickup.
-Access to their online resources will only be available onsite at these libraries.
-See Libraries of the Washington Research Library Consortium.
+Partner library print resources will show up in our library catalog, so you have one-stop searching to find all GW and partner library resources.
+When COVID restrictions are lifted at partner libraries, you can visit the partner libraries to study and check out books.
+Until then, you can request that the books are brought to your favorite GW Library for pickup.
+Access to partner library online resources is only available onsite at the partner library location.
+See Libraries of the Washington Research Library Consortium for more information.

 Check Out Multimedia Equipment

 Video production equipment loan, including cameras, lights, microphones, and smartphone accessories, is available to all GW students, faculty, and staff with a GWorld card.

 We offer a regular series of specialized workshops on topics such as data analysis, learning Python, and Adobe Creative Suite.
 We also offer you access to thousands of useful skill-building videos via LinkedIn Learning and Safari Tech Books.